 Bladder cancer develops when abnormal cells in the bladder grow and divide in an uncontrolled way.
-It affects about 3,000 Australians each year and is more common in people aged over 60 and in men.
+Around 3000 Australians are diagnosed with bladder cancer each year and it is more common in people aged over 60 and in men.
 It can be treated if it is detected early on.

 What is bladder cancer?